-1. Widening of existing curbed sections for the project length to provide bicycle facilities may disproportionally affect the scope and cost of a RRR project, especially if reconstruction of the curb, sidewalk, and/or drainage system is required, additional right of way is needed, or utilities are impacted.
+1. When no bicycle facilities exist, the widening of curbed sections for the project length to provide bicycle facilities may disproportionally affect the scope and cost of a RRR project, especially if reconstruction of the curb, sidewalk, and/or drainage system is required, additional right of way is needed, or utilities are impacted.
 No Design Variation is necessary, however, a statement similar to the following shall be included in the project file: